TWaalen/isrsrv-script/README.md

 - cabextract

-- postfix (optional for email notifications)
+- postfix (optional for email notifications.
+When asked for configuration type you can select no configuration)

 - zip (optional but required if using the email feature)